 The full novel is public domain, and can be found here.

 - Abusive Parents: Simon Dedalus: neglectful drunk (based on Joyce's own Dad).

 - Affectionate Nickname: Molly calls her husband "Poldy."
 "Molly" itself is a nickname, her real name being Marion.

 - Affectionate Parody: The Oxen of The Sun chapter, which spoofs the styles of Jonathan Swift, Daniel Defoe and Charles Dickens amongst others.

 - All Jews Are Cheapskates: Played straight in-universe, but subverted for the reader, with Bloom.
 Early in the book he makes a chance remark to an acquaintance, Flynn, who mistakenly interprets it as a racing tip.
 Flynn bets on the horse, which wins.
 Later, Bloom is in a pub and when he goes out for a moment, another character (who's heard from Flynn about Bloom's supposed racing tip) says that Bloom's won a pile of money at the races and must have gone to collect it.
-When Bloom returns and doesn't stand everyone a round of drinks, it's assumed that he's being a cheapskate, causing mayhem to break out.
-In fact, Bloom is generous with money and completely oblivious of the whole business with the horse.
+When Bloom returns and doesn't stand everyone a round of drinks, it's assumed that, being Jewish, he's being a cheapskate, causing mayhem to break out.
+In fact, Bloom is seen to be generous with money and completely oblivious of the whole business with the horse.

 - Big "YES!": The very last word, as Molly recalls when she accepted Leopold's proposal.